 Stuttgart’s creative industry is an important part of the local business landscape.
 Architecture, design, advertising, publishing, film, music, the art market, photography, events, software, games – at present there are some 4,500 companies in the creative sector.
 In comparison to the rest of Europe the creative economy in Stuttgart is top.

-The software and games industry makes up the largest sub-sector in Baden-Wuerttemberg – some 40 percent of the companies is based in Stuttgart, which is also reflected in the turnover: of the estimated 6.2 billion euros in the total industry turnover 44 percent is generated in the Stuttgart area.
-Several universities and academies in Stuttgart even offer a "Game Degree".
+The software and games industry makes up the largest sub-sector in Baden-Wuerttemberg, and lots of these companies are based in Stuttgart.
+Several universities and academies in Stuttgart even offer a “Game Degree”.

 Stuttgart also enjoys a worldwide reputation in the film and animation industry, visual effects and virtual reality.
-Several renowned festivals, such as the Festival of Animated Film or the SWR Doku Festival, are two fixed events in the State Capital, and supported by the city's Economic Development Department.
+Several renowned festivals and conventions, such as the FMX, the Stuttgart International Festival of Animated Film or the SWR Doku Festival, are fixed events in the State Capital, and supported by the city’s Economic Development Department.